JorgePerC/RealRobots/README.md

 * Install the distro distribution ROS is build on.
 Surely you can install a downgrade, but don't complicate things.
 * If your system has both Windows and Linux, from the [settings](https://askubuntu.com/questions/1083369/ubuntu-18-04-cannot-recognize-intel-wireless-ac-9260) disable fast start up
 * Install VSCode
+* Use rospack list to see all the packages installed.
+USe it to verify your instalation. rospack find packageName works in a simillar way
+* Install catkin tools